 FALCIDIAN LAW.
 In Roman law.
-A law on the subject of testamentary disposition.

-It was enacted by the people during the reign of Augustus, in the year of Rome 714, on the proposition of the tribune Falcidius.
-By this law, the testator's right to burden his estate with legacles was subjected to an important restriction.
-It prescribed that no one could bequeath more than three-fourths of his property in legacles, and that the heir should have at least one-fourth of the estate, and that, should the testator violate this prescript, the heir may have the right to make a proportional deduction from each legatee, so far as necessary.
-Mackeld.Rom.Law, § 771; Inst.
-2, 22; Heinecc.Elem.
-Ib.
-2, tit.
-22.
+A law on the subject of testamentary disposition, enacted by the people during the reign of Augustus, in the year of Rome 714, on the proposition of the tribune Falcidius.
+By this law, the testator's right to burden his estate with legacies was subjected to an important restriction.
+It prescribed that no one could be queath more than three-fourths of his property in legacies, and that the heir should have at least one-fourth of the estate, and that, should the testator violate this prescript, the heir may have the right to make a proportional deduction from each legatee, so far as necessary.
+Mackeld.
+Rom.
+Law, § 771; Inst.
+2,

 A similar principle exists in Louisiana.
 See Legitime.
-In some of the states the statutes authorizing bequests and devises to charitable corporations limit the amount which a testator may give, to a certain fraction of his estate.
+In some of the states the statutes authorizing bequests and devises to charitable corporations limit the amount which a testator may give, 'to a certain fraction of his estate.